ishanshastri/ExpertSystem/README.md

 Note that this was only a starting point for us; what we have been implementing so far has advanced and changed much from the expert-system referred to in the magazine.
 However, the content presented in the issue is helpful to understand any rule-based expert-system.

-Also note that the implementation is not complete--there is still much work left before we have a fully functioning Expert-System!